neuro-evolution/alectrnn/README.md

 This library is based on float (single precision values).
 If using with numpy, make sure to use dtype=float32 instead of the default float64

+Additional notes:

-Note: the --install-option="--lib-path=/path/to/ale-master" can allow compilation using a local download of the ALE source code.
+- The --install-option="--lib-path=/path/to/ale-master" can allow compilation using a local download of the ALE source code.

-Note: the ale_install.sh file directly uses gcc and g++ environment variables to define CC and CXX for cmake.
+- The ale_install.sh file directly uses gcc and g++ environment variables to define CC and CXX for cmake.

+- To make animations from the `analysis_tools` module, ffmpeg needs to be installed for matplotlib to use.

+- The `alectrnn_experiment_template.py` requires `evostrat` to run.
+It can be installed from here: https://github.com/Nathaniel-Rodriguez/evostrat.git